Topsham man arrested Thursday following fatal Woolwich crash in July

-WOOLWICH — Five months after he allegedly caused a head-on crash on Route 1 in Woolwich that claimed the life of 58-year-old Barry Wyman of Woolwich, 55-year-old William Young of Topsham was arrested Thursday on charges that include manslaughter.
+WOOLWICH — Five months after he allegedly caused a head-on crash on Route 1 in Woolwich that claimed the life of 58-year-old Barry Wyman of Woolwich, William Young, 55, of Topsham was arrested Thursday on charges that include manslaughter.

-Wyman was taken to Maine Medical Center in Portland in critical condition and died on July 31.
-Young and the other two drivers involved were taken to Mid Coast Hospital in Brunswick where they were all treated and released.
+Wyman died of injuries he suffered in the crash on July 31.
+Young and the drivers of the two other vehicles he struck were taken to Mid Coast Hospital in Brunswick where they were all treated and released.

 The Sagadahoc County Sheriff’s Office arrested Young on a warrant following the indictment.
 Young was taken to the Sagadahoc County Sheriff’s Office and released on $5,000 cash bail.
 He is scheduled to appear in Sagadahoc County District Court on Feb.
 18.

-Sagadahoc County Sheriff Joel Merry said investigations into crashes like this are time-consuming and involve a lot of followup by investigators.
-Led by Deputy Mark Anderson, Merry said the investigation was thorough and involved a crash reconstruction, vehicle examinations and interviews with a number of witnesses.
+Sagadahoc County Sheriff Joel Merry said investigations into crashes like this are time consuming.
+Merry said the investigation was thorough and involved a crash reconstruction, vehicle examinations and interviews with witnesses.

 Members of the sheriff’s office sat down with prosecutors for the Sagadahoc County District Attorney’s Office on several occasions to review the case, Merry said.